 A newer version of this documentation is available.
 Click here to view the most up-to-date release of the Greenplum 4.x documentation.

-To prevent over allocation of memory, this calculation can estimate a safe gp_vmem_protect_limit value:
+To prevent over-allocation of memory, these calculations can estimate a safe gp_vmem_protect_limit value.

-The max_number_segments_per_server_with_mirror_failure factor is the maximum number of primary segments that can be running on a host when mirror segments are activated due to a failure.
+Next, calculate the max_acting_primary_segments.
+This is the maximum number of primary segments that can be running on a host when mirror segments are activated due to a failure.
 With mirrors arranged in a 4-host block with 8 primary segments per host, for example, a single segment host failure would activate two or three mirror segments on each remaining host in the failed host's block.
-The max_number_segments_per_server_with_mirror_failure value for this configuration is 11 (8 primary segments plus 3 mirrors activated on failure).
+The max_acting_primary_segments value for this configuration is 11 (8 primary segments plus 3 mirrors activated on failure).

 |Value Range||Default||Set Classifications|